wolfgangbures/HA_BoseSoundtouch/README.md

 # Bose SoundTouch custom integration

 This integration exposes individual Bose SoundTouch speakers as `media_player` entities without depending on the legacy HTTP platform.
 It re-implements the logic of the original Delphi tooling in Python so it can run natively inside Home Assistant.
+It was converted from Delphi code by GPT5.1-Codex

 ## Features